nuLABatUSD/BBN_models/README.txt

 The last function to be run will be element_plots which generates some essential plots of BBN Abundances versus lifetimes.
 This function takes inputs BBN_abun_location, mass file location, and the same BBN_abun_indicator used in the previosu function.

 Out of all the functions in this .py, these are the only ones that would need to be run to generate plots/diagnostics we need.

+Current plots as of 8/17 can be found in BBN_Graphs.ipynb